 We had a contest at Merion to see how many days we can go between fungicide sprays.
-We have gone 45 days during season and in the winter heck we just do not spray.
+We have gone 45 days during the season and in the winter heck, we just do not spray.
 Did I mention that I have not night watered a green since 1975?
-Hand watering is the cornerstone to my agronomic programs.
+Hand watering is the cornerstone of my agronomic programs.
 I would give up chemicals before I would give up hand watering!

 I tell my Supers and Assistants if an insect comes on our greens he better be packing a compressor and an air hammer.
 We do not have ball marks, we have burn marks.

 What do the members say about all of this?
 Their handicaps went up a little in the beginning, but they are accustomed to playing in firm fast conditions.

 I think it gives them an edge when they play competitive matches.

 The women like firm playing conditions because many of them hit the ball lower and they get more roll.

 The future may dictate that all of the above will change, but I like to think of myself as a solution instead of a result.
 Therefore in the last several years, my mission statement has been to make sure that playability is first and turf health is second.
 What does that mean exactly?
 It means that firm fast playing conditions are paramount, and if the grass can’t take it, TOUGH!

 Many of you know that I am best known for keeping things dry – I mean REALLY DRY!
 In 2005, during the US Amateur, I was determined to make Merion as hard as possible for the world’s best amateurs.
 One of the ways I did this was by making our greens as close to as brick-hard as possible.

 We did that through double cutting, rolling every single day for weeks and months.
 We Dryjected sand into the greens but never removed a plug for three aerations.